laravel/docs/collections.md

 <a name="method-all"></a>
 #### `all()` {.collection-method .first-collection-method}

-The `all` method returns the underlying array represented by the collection:
+The `all` method returns the array source represented by the collection:

     collect([1, 2, 3])->all();